Flow Rate Calculator — Pipe Flow, Velocity & Volume (m³/h, L/min, GPM)

 When to use this calculator

-- Flow meter selection — confirm the flow range matches the meter's rangeability
+- Flow meter selection — confirm the flow range matches the meter's maximum and minimum rangeability

-- Velocity check — ensure liquid lines stay within 1.5–3 m/s and suction lines under 1 m/s to avoid erosion and cavitation
+- Velocity check — ensure liquid lines stay within 1.5–3 m/s and suction lines under 1 m/s to prevent cavitation

 - HVAC and ventilation — calculate air volume flow in circular ducts from duct diameter and measured velocity